FreshWaterGames/Wallpaper_Changer/README.md

-* To download the application itself use the releases tab.
+* To download the application itself use the releases tab and select the WallpaperChangerSetup.zip file.
 To download the entire project repository use the code toggle and download the zip.
 *
 * 24hr mode dynamically cycles through photos that correlate with the current hour making a time-sensitive wallpaper engine.
 *